-The Group operations and investments in Latin America may be affected by various risks typical to investments in countries with emerging economies, the most significant of which include devaluation of foreign currencies, introduction of exchange restrictions, inflation, expropriation or nationalization of foreign assets, changes in applicable foreign tax levels, changes in policies and regulations or economic instability.
+The Group operations and investments may be affected by various risks typical to investments in countries with emerging economies or under unstable situations, the most significant of which include devaluation of foreign currencies, introduction of exchange restrictions, inflation, expropriation or nationalization of foreign assets, changes in applicable foreign tax levels or changes in policies and regulations.

 In the specific case of Education, a relevant part of its revenues in Latam come from public sales to Governments.
-Sales of the business could be affected as far as macroeconomic parameters worsen or there are changes in educational policies.
+Sales of the business could be negatively affected as far as macroeconomic parameters worsen or there are changes in educational policies.